-Cultural sensitivity in health care involves the recognition of differences in cultural knowledge and identity, and it can be addressed at multiple levels, such as health systems and institutions, training, models of care and patient intervention (Kirmayer 2012).
+Cultural sensitivity in health care involves the recognition of differences in cultural knowledge and identity, and it can be addressed at multiple levels, such as within health systems and institutions, training, models of care and patient intervention (Kirmayer 2012).
 Religion and spirituality are often major components of cultural identity; they are multidimensional constructs that can be expressed in many ways and can impact patients' health care decisions.
 These facets can include beliefs, rituals, conventions, views of God, ethical implications, mystical experiences, community or private religious practices, and sense of transcendental connection, among others (Moreira-Almeida 2014).

 The cultural identities of both the patient and the psychiatrist might affect the way in which psychiatric concerns are described and evaluated.
 Cultural differences have the potential to hinder communication, the psychiatrist's ability to accurately diagnose mental health disorders, and the ability to develop a strong therapeutic alliance (Curlin 2007).
 Religious and spiritual practices can determine behavioral variables, such as alcohol consumption, use of substances such as cannabis, and patterns of sexuality, sleep, and diet that, in turn, influence physiological variables that directly impact a person's mental health; for example, fasting can affect medication adherence (Whitley 2012).
+Another example is the role for faith communities in contributing to the well-being of LGBTQ+ youth, as noted in a recent publication from the Group for the Advancement of Psychiatry (GAP 2020).
+Psychiatrists who are familiar with these strategies are better able to assist faith communities in such efforts.

 A psychiatrist's ability to consider the relevance of patients' religious and spiritual beliefs to the understanding, etiology, diagnosis, and treatment of psychiatric disorders, as well as to their patients' perceptions of mental illness, is paramount in providing patient-centered psychiatric care (WPA 2016).
 In fact, the National Institutes of Health states that awareness and attention to issues of cultural competency reduce health disparities and enhance clinical care by "enabling providers to deliver services that are respectful of and responsive to the health beliefs, practices and cultural and linguistic needs of diverse patients" (National Institutes of Health 2015).
 Prior literature also suggests that patients are more satisfied when psychiatrists account for their own frameworks of understanding distress and treatment (Huguelet 2009).
 This begins with a conscious effort on behalf of the psychiatrist to reconcile their own explanatory models with those of their patients.